khalloda/SalariesSummary/docs/INDEX.md

 1. Update relevant documentation
 2. Add API documentation if new endpoints
 3. Update USER_GUIDE.md for user-facing features
+4. Update CHANGELOG.md with version and changes
-4. Update this index if new docs are created
+5. Update this index if new docs are created

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for detailed version history and changes.